 TO STORE: Store the egg roll filling in an airtight storage container in the refrigerator for up to 4 days.
 You can store the rice on its own or portion everything together into individual serving containers for a meal-prep approach.

-TO FREEZE: Place leftovers in an airtight freezer-safe storage container and freeze for up to 3 months.
-Let thaw overnight in the refrigerator, then reheat gently in the microwave or on the stove top.
+TO REHEAT: Rewarm leftovers in the microwave or in a wok over medium-low heat.
 I find the leftovers lose some of their zip, so I like to top mine with a few shakes of extra soy sauce.